-For the actual current expenses being charged to the scheme, investors should refer to the website of the mutual fund at link: https://bajajamc.com/downloads?ter=.
-Any change proposed to the current expense ratio will be updated on the website at least three working days prior to the change.
+For the actual current expenses being charged to the scheme, investors should refer to the website of the mutual fund at link: <a href="https://bajajamc.com/downloads?ter="ht

 As per the Regulations, the total recurring expenses that can be charged to the scheme shall be subject to the applicable guidelines.
 The total recurring expenses of the scheme will however be limited to the ceilings as prescribed under Regulation 52(6) of the Regulations.